Michiel-VandeVelde/Thesis/content/introduction.md

 while not changing the capitalisation or spacing to `SelECT_*_{_?subject__?p_?o_}`.

-In order to handle the heterogeneity of SPARQL, which is projected to only increase with the adoption of [RDF 1.2](cite:cites rdf-1-2) and the subsequent maintenance mode of the RDF 1.2 workgroup.
+In order to handle the heterogeneity of SPARQL, which is projected to only increase with the adoption of [RDF 1.2](cite:cites rdf-1-2) and the [subsequent maintenance mode](https://github.com/w3c/sparql-dev/issues/32#issuecomment-2621209920) of the RDF 1.2 workgroup [](cite:cites modular-parsing).
 There is a need for a modular SPARQL parser, generator, and algebra transformation toolkit.
 In this paper we introduce _Traqula_, a modular toolkit that already supports [SPARQL 1.1](cite:cites spec:sparqllang) and [SPARQL 1.2](cite:cites sparql-1-2).
 Traqula aims to allow researchers and practitioners to:

 1. investigate the effect of making grammar changes (adding, modifying or deleting grammar rules),
 2. increase maintainability of language tools including the parsers, generator and algebra transformers across different SPARQL versions, and
 3. open the path for future query formatting/ rewriting tools based on round tripping.